ksdkamesh99/AI-Capstone-Project/README.md

 [https://www.coursera.org/learn/ai-deep-learning-capstone](https://www.coursera.org/learn/ai-deep-learning-capstone)

 ## About the repository:-
-1. This Repository contains the 4 week AI Capstone project assignment using keras as a part of IBM-AI Engineering in which we need to classify a image containing a stone cracked or not by processing 40000 images in which nearly 30000 for training and 10000 for validation.
+1 .
+This Repository contains the 4 week AI Capstone project assignment using keras as a part of IBM-AI Engineering in which we need to classify a image containing a stone cracked or not by processing 40000 images in which nearly 30000 for training and 10000 for validation.
-2. 4th week is final assignment in which we need to campare performance in between pretrained models like Resnet50 and VGG16 using keras
+2 .
+4th week is final assignment in which we need to campare performance in between pretrained models like Resnet50 and VGG16 using keras.

 ## Performance of Models:-